zynomon/onu/README.md

 ---

 - for more suggestions open a "issue" on this repo, or you can [join us on discord](https://discord.gg/Jn7FBwu99F) if you feel comfort there. 😅
+- This project follows Apache 2.0 license you can fork it or do whatever you want but dont forget to credit me.